Start a conversation

 Taquile Island, Peru

-Colorful traditional clothing is usually the first cultural aspect that catches your eyes.
+Colorful traditional clothing is usually the first thing that catches your eye.
 But did you know the dress style varies from island to island?
 On Taquile Island, you can tell a man’s marital status, not by a ring on his finger, but the type of hat on his head!

 Amantani Island, Peru